IndigoNakamoto/Litecoin-Knowledge-Hub/cline_docs/currentTask.md

 ## High-Priority Initiatives: Strapi CMS Integration

+## Active Task(s):
+*   ### Task ID: `STRAPI-INT-004`
+    *   #### Name: Test and Verify Strapi Webhook Synchronization
+    *   #### Detailed Description & Business Context:
+        Thoroughly test the end-to-end synchronization process between Strapi CMS and the MongoDB vector store.
+This involves creating, updating, publishing, unpublishing, and deleting content in Strapi and verifying that the changes are accurately and promptly reflected in the vector database.
+This is a critical step to ensure data integrity for the RAG pipeline.
+    *   #### Acceptance Criteria:
+        1. When an article is **published** in Strapi, its content is correctly chunked, embedded, and stored in MongoDB.
+        2. When a published article is **updated** in Strapi, the corresponding documents in MongoDB are updated.
+        3. When an article is **unpublished** in Strapi, its corresponding documents are deleted from MongoDB.
+        4. When an article is **deleted** from Strapi, its corresponding documents are deleted from MongoDB.
+        5. The webhook endpoint correctly validates the secret token and handles valid/invalid requests securely.
+        6. The entire process has minimal and acceptable latency.
+    *   #### Link to projectRoadmap.md goal(s):
+        *   Feature 6: Strapi CMS Integration
+        *   Milestone 6: Strapi CMS Integration - Phase 3
+    *   #### Status: In Progress
+    *   #### Estimated Effort: 2-3 days
+    *   #### Priority: High

 ## Recently Completed Tasks:
+*   ### Task ID: `STRAPI-INT-003`
+    *   #### Name: Synchronization Mechanism
+    *   #### Detailed Description & Business Context:
+        Implement a real-time synchronization mechanism between Strapi and the RAG vector store.
+This will be achieved by using Strapi's webhooks to notify the RAG pipeline of content changes and implementing corresponding webhook endpoints in the FastAPI backend to process these notifications.
+    *   #### Acceptance Criteria:
+        1. Strapi webhooks are configured to fire on content creation, update, and deletion events.
+        2. A FastAPI endpoint (e.g., `/api/v1/sync/strapi`) is implemented to receive and process these webhooks.
+        3. End-to-end synchronization is tested and confirmed to have minimal lag.
+    *   #### Link to projectRoadmap.md goal(s):
+        *   Feature 6: Strapi CMS Integration
+        *   Milestone 6: Strapi CMS Integration - Phase 3
+    *   #### Status: Done
+    *   #### Notes on Completion:
+        *   Created `backend/api/v1/sync/strapi.py` to define the secure webhook endpoint.
+        *   Implemented `backend/strapi/webhook_handler.py` to process `publish`, `update`, and `unpublish` events.
+        *   Added `delete_documents_by_strapi_id` to `VectorStoreManager` for content removal.
+        *   Updated `backend/data_models.py` with webhook payload validation models.
+        *   Registered the new router in `main.py` and added the secret to `.env.example`.
+    *   #### Estimated Effort: 4-6 days
+    *   #### Priority: High

 *   ### Task ID: `STRAPI-INT-002`
     *   #### Name: Content API Integration